 1. Respect, Civility and Organization

 1.1 R-E-S-P-E-C-T!
 We're all here to have fun, so be cool to each other.
-Always behave respectfully towards other community members, moderators and Telltale team members.
+Always behave respectfully towards other community members, moderators and Telltale team members - even in passing.
 Insults, hate speech, platform wars… leave it out.
-Constructive criticism of another user's opinions or actions is OK, but refrain from insulting users/volunteer moderators/Telltale staff members themselves - whether directly or in passing.
+Criticism of someone's actions or opinions is OK, but avoid personal attacks.
 If you feel especially slighted by another forum member, use the "Flag" button to report their comments to moderators instead of shooting back!

 1.2 Don't post gross stuff.
 That covers images containing excess nudity or violence, and other material that could be considered offensive or NSFW.